-The list of professional athletes living with diabetes is quite substantial.
-Jay Cutler (football), Max Domi (hockey), Chris Dudley (basketball) are just a few who make the list.
-Not that anyone would volunteer to be on the list, it is encouraging to see that living with diabetes does not have to restrict a young child’s dream of becoming a professional athlete.
+The list of professional athletes living with diabetes is surprisingly quite substantial.
+Jay Cutler (NFL), Max Domi (NHL), Chris Dudley (NBA) are just a few who make the list.
+Not that anyone would volunteer to be on the list, it is encouraging to see that living with diabetes does not necessarily restrict a young child’s dream of becoming a professional athlete.

 (For a full list of Professional athletes with diabetes: https://en.wikipedia.org/wiki/List of sportspeople with diabetes )

 Statistics tell us becoming a professional athlete is a small percentage.
 In contrast, statistics show us that sports is one of our favorite pastimes.
 So what are some things to consider when playing sports while living with diabetes?
-Clearly, this is a broad question.
-Clearly, I am not a doctor.
+Clearly, this is a broad question, and more clearly, I am not a doctor.
 Therefore, always consult a doctor prior to engaging in any physical activities.
 However, let’s go over some suggestions for playing sports with diabetes.

 Suggestions For Playing Sports with Diabetes: